 The apostle Paul exhorted Timothy to do the work of an evangelist.
 To understand just what the work of an evangelist is, we must have an understanding of the office of an evangelist.

-"Evangelists" is listed in the middle of the five-fold ministry given to the church (Ephesians 4:11).
+Evangelists is listed in the middle of the fivefold ministry given to the church.
+(See Ephesians 4:11.)

-Possibly, one of the best examples that we find in the Bible of an evangelist is Philip.
-This man was one of the original seven deacons (Acts 21:8).
+Possibly, one of the best biblical examples of an evangelist is Philip.
+This man was one of the original seven deacons.
+(See Acts 21:8.)
 As we read the story of the ministry of Philip as given in the eighth chapter of Acts, we can readily understand why he is called an evangelist.
-His ministry of preaching the gospel in Samaria and to the Ethiopian eunuch is an outstanding example of soul-winning.
+His ministry of preaching the gospel in Samaria and to the Ethiopian eunuch is an outstanding example of soulwinning.

-An "evangelist" is a "publisher of glad tidings."
+An evangelist is a "publisher of glad tidings."
 He is one who preaches the gospel, the good news of salvation.